coyove/sc45/readme.md

     it := scmbed.New()
     ...
     it.RunSimplePipeREPL()

-    // This will output a 'repl' script in current working dir, you can: cd $CWD && ./repl }
+    // This will output a 'repl' script in current working dir, you can: cd $CWD && ./repl to use the REPL
+    // Note that this script needs mkfifo, so Windows is not supported }
 ```

 # Language details
 - `call/cc` is not supported (due to scmbed's recursive evaluation intepreter, this is also impossible)
-- No difference between proper and improper list, because improper list is NOT supported in scmbed
+- No difference between proper and improper list, because improper list has NO practical applications in scmbed and `(a . b)` is NOT supported
-- Numbers are all float64, no numerical tower
+- Numbers are all float64, no numerical tower.
+For `uint64` and `int64`, use `(i64 ...)` to create them
-- Lists are trees in scmbed, so many operations can be implemented efficiently, e.g.: `(last list)`, in the meantime some operations are not, e.g.: `(set-cdr! list)`
+- Lists are trees in scmbed, thus many operations can be implemented efficiently, e.g.: `(last list)`, in the meantime some operations are not, e.g.: `(set-cdr! list)`
-- Macro definition syntax: `(lambda# (...) body)`, it is a legit function which takes expressions as inputs and outputs expressions, so it is more like Lisp
+- Macro definition syntax: `(lambda# (paramlist) body)`, it is a legit function which takes expressions as inputs and outputs expressions, so it is more like Lisp macro